DraciVik/100DaysOfCode/README.md

 ## Day - 19 - 16.08.2018
 Managed to get my Iframe responsive just the way I like it.
 Also centered my attributes section.

+## Day - 20 - 17.08.2018
+Finished with my product landing page HTML and CSS.

+## Day - 21 - 18.08.2018
+Had a few bugs with my HTML and CSS.
+Fixed it so the project passed all the FCC provided tests.
+Submited it to freeCodeCamp